maurer2/typescript-improvements-slides/slides/chapters/modeling-data-with-types.md

 ---

-Pick and Omit can also be used when narrowing down the type of certain fields, by removing the fields first and then adding them again with a different, e.g. narrower type.
-This is useful when working with JSON files.
+Pick and Omit can also be used when narrowing the type of certain fields, by removing the fields first and then adding them again with a different, e.g. narrower type.
+This comes in handy when working with JSON files.

 ```ts
 import currency from 'currency.js';